There will always be an import cell at the start of each lecture notebook.

 var_name = <some expression>

-is mutable, then any name referring to it will see those changes reflected, so be careful!
+- If an object is mutable, then any name referring to it will see those changes reflected.
+Be careful!

 y = x